 Fuel storage space

 Biomass systems need more fuel storage space than other heating systems.
-Biomass fuels have a lower energy density, which means a larger volume of fuel is required to supply an equal amount of energy.
+Biomass fuels have a lower energy density.
+This means a larger volume of fuel is required to supply an equal amount of energy.

 Your business should ensure that the correct fuel storage is used.
 This will depend on: